-- 9.3 Pursuant to article 11(3)(b) of the Act, a third country insurance undertaking and a third country reinsurance undertaking shall value its assets and liabilities arising from such business in accordance with paragraphs 2.1 and 2.2 of this Chapter for the purposes of establishing its technical provisions. - 9.4 Pursuant to article 11(3)(b) of the Act a third country insurance undertaking and a third country reinsurance undertaking shall determine its own funds in accordance with paragraphs 4.1 to 4.24 of this Chapter and the EU Commission Delegated Regulation. - 9.5 A third country insurance undertaking and a third country reinsurance undertaking shall maintain an amount of eligible own funds consisting of the items referred to in paragraph 4.23.
+- 5.10.2 Pursuant to article 11(3)(a) of the Act, a third country insurance undertaking and a third country reinsurance undertaking shall establish adequate technical provisions to cover the insurance and reinsurance obligations arising from the business carried out by the branch in Malta calculated in accordance with paragraphs 5.3.1 to 5.3.49, the EU Commission Delegated Regulation and any regulatory and implementing technical standards issued pursuant to Article 86 of the Solvency II Directive. - 5.10.3 Pursuant to article 11(3)(b) of the Act, a third country insurance undertaking and a third country reinsurance undertaking shall value its assets and liabilities arising from such business in accordance with paragraphs 5.2.1 and 5.2.2 of this Chapter for the purposes of establishing its technical provisions. - 5.10.4 Pursuant to article 11(3)(b) of the Act a third country insurance undertaking and a third country reinsurance undertaking shall determine its own funds in accordance with paragraphs 5.4.1 to 5.4.24 of this Chapter and the EU Commission Delegated Regulation. - 5.10.5 A third country insurance undertaking and a third country reinsurance undertaking shall maintain an amount of eligible own funds consisting of the items referred to in paragraph 5.4.23.